 When opening a ticket, keep a few things in mind:

 - Focus on one issue per ticket.
-This will make it easier to have focused dialog about a particular topic.
+This will make it easier to have a focused dialog about a particular topic.

 - It is very important for Support to be able to reproduce your issue.
 Be sure to share detailed steps for reproducing your problem.
 Give us a copy of your experience.
 Supplement with screenshots or short videos if possible.
 The more detail you provide, the faster a solution can be found.